XPQ-21: History

-In 1995 he met former member Nicque and formed XPQ-21 as a duo.
+XPQ-21 was formed as a duo in 1998, consisting of Jeyênne and Nicque.
 They released their first single A Gothic Novel in 1998 and their album Destroy To Create in 1999.

-Nicque left in 2003 and the band since then has been Jeyênne with backing members.
-Live members have included Annelie Bertilsson (Cat Rapes Dog, And One) who first replaced Nicque, Martin Hillebrand, Moritz Zielke and Alex Gsell.
+Following Nicque leaving XPQ-21 in 2003, Jeyênne was joined by various new members.
+Live members have included Annelie Bertilsson (Cat Rapes Dog, And One), Martin Hillebrand, Moritz Zielke and Andy Haywire.

-After a long break and several other projects by Jeyênne, XPQ-21 are back 2022 with the new single Machines (on their own label Monsters & Heroes).
+XPQ-21 returned in 2022 with the new single Machines on Monsters & Heroes, their own label.